bodkan/slendr/README.md

 stage.
 It currently contains a draft implementation of visual specification of spatial population maps (read: functions for creating pretty and colorful geographic maps with population distributions).
-It also has a barebones backbone for using those spatial maps in SLiM.
+It also has a barebones backend for using those spatial maps in SLiM.
 Unfortunately, there is currently no or only very minimal connection between those two parts.
 There is also no documentation whatsoever and things tend to change several times during a week pretty drastically.